kiyoon/treemux/README.md

 Nothing has been this close to an IDE!

-`Treemux` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) file explorer, with additional cool features like:
+`Treemux` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) or [Neo-Tree](https://github.com/nvim-neo-tree/neo-tree.nvim) file explorer, with additional cool features like:

-- Automatic updates on Nvim-Tree as you change directory in shell.
+- Automatic updates on Nvim-Tree/Neo-Tree as you change directory in shell.
-- Nvim-Tree to shell interaction possible with [tmux-send.nvim](https://github.com/kiyoon/tmux-send.nvim).
+- Nvim-Tree/Neo-Tree to shell interaction possible with [tmux-send.nvim](https://github.com/kiyoon/tmux-send.nvim).
-  - You can copy absolute path from Nvim-Tree and paste into the shell.
+  - You can copy absolute path from Nvim-Tree/Neo-Tree and paste into the shell.
   - Change directory, execute programs, open with vim and anything you can imagine!
-- Open files from Nvim-Tree to Neovim seamlessly, using [nvim-tree-remote.nvim](https://github.com/kiyoon/nvim-tree-remote.nvim).
+- Open files from Nvim-Tree/Neo-Tree to Neovim seamlessly, using [nvim-tree-remote.nvim](https://github.com/kiyoon/nvim-tree-remote.nvim).
   - Just open the files (double click) and it will show up in another Neovim!

 <img src="https://user-images.githubusercontent.com/12980409/210149162-bdfdbed7-c2e7-4616-bcaa-9d83dedda7e3.gif" width="100%"/>

 Of course you also get:

-- All features from Nvim-Tree:
+- All features from Nvim-Tree/Neo-Tree:
   - **mouse click**
   - **automatic refresh**
   - **file icons**